FrontEndFoxes/curriculum/workshop/ch5.md

 </v-form>
 ```

-Now try to change `name` property to your own name.
+Now try to change the `name` property in the `data` object to your own name, rather than an empty string.
 Observe how the input has changed!
 When you're typing something in the input field, the corresponding data property will be changed too.
 That's how two-way data binding works.

-Now we can simply print our form values to console on submission.
-Let's create a method for this (we will add `methods` right after `data`:
+Now we can print our form values to console on submission.
+Let's create a method for this (we will add `methods` right after `data` (don't forget to add a comma after closing `data`:

 ```
 methods: {